annotation/stam/README.md

 * *MAY* implement a binary serialisation
 * *MAY* also implement any of the STAM extensions, it *SHOULD* indicate exactly which ones it implements.
 * *MAY* offer an interface to redact text resources (i.e. add/edit/remove text at any point), and *MUST* subsequently update all affected `TextSelector`s.

+## Model Constraints

+Though STAM is designed in a way that allows researchers and developers to model their annotations as they see fit, it does impose some important constraints that should be kept in mind:

+1. Annotations, including their selectors and their annotation data, *SHOULD* be regarded as *immutable* once created.
+It is bad practice to edit an existing annotation.
+   If an annotation, its data or its selector is to be changed in any way, the old one *SHOULD* be removed and a new one made, carrying a different identifier (if any).
+2. Higher-order annotations, i.e. annotations that reference other annotations via an `AnnotationSelector`, *MUST* only reference annotations that were chronologically defined before it.
+It can not make reference to an annotation that does not exist yet.
+From this follows that:
+    * The order of annotations in the serialisation (e.g. STAM JSON) matters (only) to the extend that an annotation X that is referenced by another annotation Y, *MUST* be defined before Y is.
+The order of resources, annotation sets, data keys and data in an annotation set is not significant.

+This may seem inflexible at first, but there is a good reason for this.
+From a semantic perspective annotations are essentially a commentary about something else.
+You can only comment on something if the thing you comment on already exists.
+Furthermore, if that what you comment on is subject to change, possibly unbeknownst to you, then such a change might invalidate your comment on it, as it is no longer the same thing as what you based your comment on!
+The STAM model prevents these pitfalls.

+Unlike something models like RDF, STAM is specialized in annotations on text, it is not a means to express a generic knowledge graph.

+From a technical perspective, these constraints reduce the annotation graph to an annotation tree: it removes the risk of acyclic references and in doing so it makes a lot of computations easier.

+The fact that higher-order annotations only points in one direction does not imply you can't follow the links in the reverse direction during search.
+This is accomplished by the various reverse indices in STAM.

 ## Relation to other data models & motivations